Mixed Tensors of the General Linear Supergroup: Introduction

 The space of mixed tensors has also been studied by Brundan and Stroppel \cite{Brundan-Stroppel-5}.
 In both approaches the indecomposable mixed tensors $R(\lambda)$ are described by certain pairs $\lambda = (\lambda^L,\lambda^R)$ of partitions, so-called $(m|n)$-cross bipartitions.
-The advantage of Brundan and Stroppels results is that it permits to analyse the Loewy structures of the mixed tensors and gives conditions on their highest weights.
-This allows to identify the image of an element under the tensor functor $Rep(Gl_{m-n}) \to Rep(Gl(m|n)$.
+The advantage of Brundan and Stroppels results is that they permit to analyze the Loewy structures of the mixed tensors and gives conditions on their highest weights.
+This allows to identify the image of an element under the tensor functor $\uRep(GL_{m-n}) \to Rep(GL(m|n)$.
 In section \ref{indecomposable} we define two invariants $d(\lambda)$ and $k(\lambda)$ of a bipartition.

-\begin{thm} (see \ref{loewy-length}, \ref{projective-mixed-tensors-1}, \ref{projective-mixed-tensors-2}, \ref{sec:theta}) The Loewy length of a mixed tensor $R(\lambda)$ is $2k(\lambda) + 1$.
+\begin{thm} (see \ref{loewy-length}, \ref{projective-mixed-tensors-1}, \ref{projective-mixed-tensors-2}, \ref{sec:theta}) The Loewy length of a mixed tensor $R(\lambda)$ is $2d(\lambda) + 1$.
 In particular it is irreducible if and only if $d(\lambda) = 0$ and projective if and only if $k(\lambda) = n$.
 Every projective module is a mixed tensor.
 We have an explicit bijection $\theta_n$ between the bipartitions with $k(\lambda) = n$ and the projective covers of irreducible modules.
 Similarly we have an explicit bijection $\theta_0$ between the bipartitions with $d(\lambda) = 0$ and the irreducible mixed tensors. \end{thm}

-Hence we obtain a decomposition law for tensor products between projective representations of $Gl(m|n)$.
-We study the effect of the cohomological tensor functors $DS$ of \cite{Duflo-Serganova} \cite{Heidersdorf-Weissauer-tensor} on mixed tensors.
-We show that the kernel of $DS$ consists of the projective representations and that $DS(R(\lambda)) = R(\lambda)$ if $k(\lambda) \leq n$.
-Using that every representation splits into a direct sum of typical representations after repeated application of $DS$ and that every typical representation is a mixed tensor, we obtain the next theorem \ref{Kostant-existence}.
+Hence we obtain a decomposition law for tensor products between projective representations of $GL(m|n)$.
+Another application is an easy description of the dual of an irreducible representation in section \ref{duals}.
+We study the effect of the cohomological tensor functors $DS: Rep(GL(m|n)) \to Rep(GL(m-1|n-1))$ of \cite{Duflo-Serganova} \cite{Heidersdorf-Weissauer-tensor} on mixed tensors in section \ref{DS}.
+We show that the kernel of $DS: Rep(GL(m|n)) \to Rep(GL(m-1|n-1)$ consists of the projective representations and that $DS(R(\lambda)) = R(\lambda)$ if $k(\lambda) < n$.
+Our next aim is characterize which irreducible representations occur as mixed tensors.
+For that recall that an irreducible representation $L(\mu)$ is a Kostant module if and only if the Kazhdan-Lusztig polynomials $p_{\lambda,\mu}(q)$ are monomials for all $\lambda \leq \mu$.
+Using that every representation splits into a direct sum of typical representations after repeated application of $DS$ and that every typical representation is a mixed tensor, we obtain the next theorem \ref{Kostant-existence} \ref{properties-kostant} .